-2.3.1 One-way web services
+2.3.1 One-Way Web Services

-There are three types of one way service in jalview.
+There are two types of one way service in Jalview.
 Database services, which were introduced in in Section 1.4.5, provide sequence and alignment data.
 They can also be used to add sequence IDs to an alignment imported from a local file, prior to further annotation retrieval, as described in Section 2.9.
 A second type of one way service is provided by Jalview's DAS sequence feature retrieval system, which is described in Section 2.9.2.
-The final type of one way service are sequence and ID submission services, exemplified by the 'Envision2 Services' provided by the ENFIN Consortium17.